galacticcouncil/Basilisk-docs/docs/infra_testnet.md

         - containerPort: 30333
 ```

-In this manifest, we choose the name of our node, the ports to expose, the command and its argument (please check HydraDX docs) as well as the number of replicas.
-This parameter is important as we only want one replica per node, to avoid sync issues.
-Note that you can have as many nodes as necessary.

-#### Service Example
+### Service {#alice-service}
 We use the Service object in Kubernetes for at least two purposes here:
-1. First, so nodes can communicate with each other, please check [this link for more info](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/)
+1. In the first place, we want to allow nodes to communicate with each other (please check [this link for more info](https://kubernetes.io/docs/concepts/services-networking/connect-applications-service/)).
-2. To be able to expose the service to the outside world, if necessary, using an ingress controller.
+2. In the second place, we will be able to expose the service to the outside world using an Ingress object as described in the following step.

-Nothing fancy, just yet another basic service:

 ```yaml
 apiVersion: v1